Rename Wall Types

 Renaming wall types with Dynamo

 Managing wall types within an architectural project is a vital Construction Documentation process.
-Each wall type must be tracked so that all parties know the layer build-up and any performance requirements such as fire or acoustic ratings.
-This tutorial describes how this process can be managed by automatically renaming wall types using Dynamo.
+Each wall type must be tracked so all parties know the layer build-up and performance requirements, such as fire or acoustic ratings.
+This tutorial describes how Dynamo can manage this process by automatically renaming wall types.

-Historically, architects have codified their Construction Documentation as a means to increase flexibility, efficiency and consistency.
+Historically, architects have codified their Construction Documentation to increase flexibility, efficiency and consistency.
 Within Revit, this is achieved through several means, including tags and keynotes.
-The codes provide a link between the drawing and the full description in the specification.
+The codes link the drawing and the full description in the specification.
 For example, ‘CONC-1’ may denote ‘Class 2 concrete finish, acid-etched’.
 Whereas ‘PB-1′ may denote ’13 mm impact-resistant high-density plasterboard’.
 To further complicate things, codes are often nested into other codes, so for example, ‘P1’ (Partition Type 1) might be comprised of PB-1 (Plasterboard type 1), INS-1 (insulation type 1), etc.

 Wall Type Specification